lastweek/fpga_readings/README.md

 	- Invoke kernel from FPGA.
 They built a shell in FPGA and delegation threads in CPU to achieve this.
 	- They implemented their own MMU (using pre-established pgtables) to let FPGA logic to access system memory.
 [Ref](https://ieeexplore.ieee.org/document/6044806).
 	- Read the "Operating Systems for Reconfigurable Computing" sidebar, nice summary.
+- LEAP
+	- LEAP Soft connections: Addressing the hardware-design modularity problem, DAC'09
+		- Channel concept.
+Good.
+	- LEAP Scratchpads: Automatic Memory and Cache Management for Reconfigurable Logic, FPGA'11
+		- BRAM/on-board DRAM/host DRAM layering.
+Caching.
+	- LEAP Shared Memories: Automating the Construction of FPGA Coherent Memories
+		- Add cache-coherence on top of previous work.
+		- Also check out my note on [Cache Coherence](http://lastweek.io/notes/cache_coherence/).
+	- LEAP FPGA Operating System, FPL'14.

+#### Summary on current FPGA Virtualization Status

+Prior art mainly focus on: 1) How to virtualize on-chip BRAM (e.g., CoRAM, LEAP Scratchpad),
+2) How to work with host, specifically, how to use the host DRAM, how to use host virtual memory.
+3) How to schedule bitstreams inside a FPGA chip.
+4) How to provide certain services to make FPGA programming easier (mostly work with host OS).

 ### Applications